Wajinden: Himiko and Toyo

 Originally, there was a male king for 70 to 80 years, but there was a prolonged disturbance in the whole country (considered as the so-called "Civil War of Wa").
 In the end, the confusion was finally quelled by appointing Himiko, a woman, as the ruler.

 Himiko was described to be a shaman queen who held her people under a spell.
 She was elderly and had no husband.
 Her younger brother assisted her in the administration of the kingdom.
 She had 1,000 attendants, but only one man was allowed in the palace to serve food and drink and to take messages.
-The palace was strictly guarded by a guard of soldiers.
+The palace was strictly guarded by soldiers.

 Himiko sent a messenger to Wei through Daifang Commandery in 238, and was appointed by the emperor as the King of Wa, Ally to Wei.
 In 247, Daifang dispatched Zhang Zheng (張政) to negotiate a peace between Wa and Kununokuni.
 According to the description in Wajinden, he exchanged messengers with the countries of the Korean Peninsula.

 When Himiko died in 247, a mound was built and 100 people were buried there.
 After that, a male king was established, but the whole country did not accept him, and more than 1,000 people were killed.
 After the death of Himiko, a 13-year-old Toyo, a girl of Himiko's clan or sect, was appointed as ruler and the country was pacified.
 Zhang Zheng, who had been dispatched to Japan earlier, presented Toyo with a proclamation, and Toyo also sent an envoy to Wei.